helciodev/bubble_sort_algorithm/README.md

 ## About Project Features:

-- A bubble sort method 'bubble_sort' that returns a sorted array consisting of numbers
+- A bubble sort method 'bubble_sort' that returns a sorted array consisting of integers in ascending order
-- A bubble sort method 'bubble_sort_by' that returns a sorted array consisting of strings
+- A bubble sort method 'bubble_sort_by' that returns a sorted array consisting of strings in ascending order based on the number of characters for each word

 ## Built With